bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-Resource-List-Part-4.md

 -   <span id="57da"><a href="https://github.com/hybridables/always-done" class="markup--anchor markup--li-anchor">always-done</a>: Handle completion and errors with elegance!
 Support for async/await, promises, callbacks, streams and observables.
 A drop-in replacement for async-done — pass 100% of its tests plus more</span>
 -   <span id="a7b3"><a href="https://github.com/words" class="markup--anchor markup--li-anchor">words</a>: Linguistic javascript modules</span>
 -   <span id="0e04"><a href="https://github.com/davidtheclark/no-scroll" class="markup--anchor markup--li-anchor">no-scroll</a>: Disable scrolling on an element that would otherwise scroll</span>
--   <span id="cc78"><a href="https://github.com/catamphetamine/libphonenumber-js" class="markup--anchor markup--li-anchor">libphonenumber-js</a>: A simpler (and smaller) rewrite of Google Android's libphonenumber library</span>
+-   <span id="cc78"><a href="https://github.com/catamphetamine/libphonenumber-js" class="markup--anchor markup--li-anchor">libphonenumber-js</a>: A simpler (and smaller) rewrite of Google Android’s libphonenumber library</span>
 -   <span id="4a91"><a href="https://github.com/text-mask/text-mask" class="markup--anchor markup--li-anchor">text-mask</a>: Input mask for React, Angular, Ember, Vue, & plain JavaScript</span>
 -   <span id="8909"><a href="https://github.com/vtex/msk" class="markup--anchor markup--li-anchor">msk</a>: Small library to mask strings</span>
 -   <span id="f062"><a href="https://github.com/davidtheclark/focus-trap" class="markup--anchor markup--li-anchor">focus-trap</a>: Trap focus within a DOM node</span>
 -   <span id="e6d4"><a href="https://github.com/jamiebuilds/tinykeys" class="markup--anchor markup--li-anchor">tinykeys</a>: A tiny (~400 B) & modern library for keybindings</span>
 -   <span id="9900"><a href="https://github.com/reasonink/clack" class="markup--anchor markup--li-anchor">clack</a>: A modern keyboard shortcut library written in Typescript</span>
--   <span id="067c"><a href="https://github.com/reasonink/clack-react" class="markup--anchor markup--li-anchor">clack-react</a>: React support for @reasonink/clack</span>
+-   <span id="067c"><a href="https://github.com/reasonink/clack-react" class="markup--anchor markup--li-anchor">clack-react</a>: React support for <span class="citation" data-cites="reasonink/clack">@reasonink/clack</span></span>
 -   <span id="a03a"><a href="https://github.com/ollieglass/js-humanize" class="markup--anchor markup--li-anchor">js-humanize</a>: Humanize large numbers</span>
 -   <span id="5332"><a href="https://github.com/peterpme/sub-in" class="markup--anchor markup--li-anchor">sub-in</a>: 🥙 A tiny (115B) find-and-replace utility for strings in Javascript</span>
 -   <span id="cc9c"><a href="https://github.com/zenozeng/color-hash" class="markup--anchor markup--li-anchor">color-hash</a>: Generate color based on the given string (using HSL color space and BKDRHash)</span>
 -   <span id="f973"><a href="https://github.com/zeit/title" class="markup--anchor markup--li-anchor">title</a>: A service for capitalizing your title properly</span>
--   <span id="8f05"><a href="https://github.com/aceakash/string-similarity" class="markup--anchor markup--li-anchor">string-similarity</a>: Finds degree of similarity between two strings, based on Dice's Coefficient, which is mostly better than Levenshtein distance</span>
+-   <span id="8f05"><a href="https://github.com/aceakash/string-similarity" class="markup--anchor markup--li-anchor">string-similarity</a>: Finds degree of similarity between two strings, based on Dice’s Coefficient, which is mostly better than Levenshtein distance</span>
 -   <span id="c64d"><a href="https://github.com/ericelliott/cuid" class="markup--anchor markup--li-anchor">cuid</a>: Collision-resistant ids optimized for horizontal scaling and performance</span>
 -   <span id="a404"><a href="https://github.com/lukeed/obj-str" class="markup--anchor markup--li-anchor">obj-str</a>: A tiny (96B) library for serializing Object values to Strings.
 Also serves as a faster & smaller drop-in replacement for the classnames module</span>
 -   <span id="6cf1"><a href="https://github.com/lukeed/clsx" class="markup--anchor markup--li-anchor">clsx</a>: A tiny (223B) utility for constructing className strings conditionally.
 Also serves as a faster & smaller drop-in replacement for the classnames module</span>